NickHuangbeauty/udacity_capstone_project/README.md

 ```

 #### Job Flow
-- This Job Flow is created AWS EMR Cluster
+- This Job Flow can be created AWS EMR Cluster

 ```python
 JOB_FLOW_OVERRIDES = {